 The Department of Psychology's Center for Psychological Science serves as the hub for psychology faculty and student research and learning.
-Located in the lower level of the Center for Communications and Engineering, the Center for Psychological Science allows for teaching, learning, classwork, research and advising all in one spot.
+Located in the lower level of the Communications and Computing & Engineering building, the Center for Psychological Science allows for teaching, learning, classwork, research and advising all in one spot.
 The center is easily accessible for off-campus study participants.
 It offers dedicated parking spots and a private entrance.